lmtoy/lmtoy_run/README.md

    On unity the command would be

-       sbatch_lmtoy.sh PID.run1a
+       $ sbatch_lmtoy.sh PID.run1a
        ...

+   but this is an example where you need to wait for each to complete.

    On a machine with gnu parallel (even multicore laptops can benefit from this)

-       parallel --jobs 4 < PID.run1a
+       $ parallel --jobs 4 < PID.run1a
        ...

    On a machines with single core, bash will do just fine, in fact, here you can submit all four since they operate serially

-       bash PID.run1a
+       $ bash PID.run1a
        ...

    The latter two can be given at the same time, whereas currently the SLURM method